What to expect from a NIST 800-171 gap analysis

 Sounds simple right?

-I’ve been working with hundreds of DoD suppliers as an outside consultant to guide them towards NIST 800-171 and CMMC compliance.
 I can tell you from experience that the idea is not clearly defined within the rule.

 Furthermore, there’s a lot of missing information out on the web about what’s needed.
 I’m going to describe for you what this process entails, why it's important and what happens afterward.